Eddie Van Halen: Marriages and family

 In 1980, Van Halen met actress Valerie Bertinelli at a Van Halen concert in Shreveport, Louisiana.
 They married in California eight months later on April 11, 1981, and had one son, Wolfgang, in 1991.
 In 2005, Bertinelli filed for divorce in Los Angeles after four years of separation.
 The divorce was finalized in 2007.

-The following year, Eddie proposed to his girlfriend, Janie Liszewski, an actress and stuntwoman who was Van Halen's publicist at the time.
+In 2008, Eddie proposed to his girlfriend, Janie Liszewski, an actress and stuntwoman who was Van Halen's publicist at the time.
 The two married in 2009 at his Studio City estate, with his son Wolfgang and ex-wife Bertinelli in attendance.
 His brother Alex Van Halen is an ordained minister, and he officiated Eddie's 2009 wedding and that of his former sister-in-law, Valerie Bertinelli, when she remarried in 2011.

 Health

 Van Halen struggled with alcoholism and drug addiction throughout his life.
 He began smoking and drinking at the age of 12, and he stated that he eventually needed alcohol to function.
 He entered rehabilitation in 2007, and shared in a 2015 interview that he had been sober since 2008.

 Van Halen was diagnosed with chronic avascular necrosis in 1995.
 After suffering from lingering injuries from past, high-risk, acrobatic stage performances and crashes, he underwent hip replacement surgery in 1999.

 Van Halen began receiving treatment for tongue cancer in 2000.
 The subsequent surgery removed roughly a third of his tongue.
 He was declared cancer-free in 2002.
 He blamed the tongue cancer on his habit of holding guitar picks in his mouth, stating in 2015: "I used metal picks – they're brass and copper – which I always held in my mouth, in the exact place where I got the tongue cancer. ...
 I mean, I was smoking and doing a lot of drugs and a lot of everything.
 But at the same time, my lungs are totally clear.
 This is just my own theory, but the doctors say it's possible."

 In 2012, Van Halen underwent emergency surgery for a severe bout of diverticulitis.
 Recovery time required due to the surgery led to postponement of Van Halen tour dates scheduled in Japan.

-Van Halen was hospitalized in 2019 after battling throat cancer over the previous five years, and his ex-wife Valerie Bertinelli also mentioned a battle with lung cancer in an Instagram post shortly after his death.
+Van Halen was hospitalized in 2019 after battling throat cancer over the previous five years, and his ex-wife Valerie Bertinelli also mentioned lung cancer in an Instagram post shortly after his death.

 Death

 Van Halen died of a stroke at Saint John's Health Center in Santa Monica, California, on October 6, 2020, at the age of 65, surrounded by his wife, Janie; son and then-current bassist of Van Halen, Wolfgang; ex-wife Valerie Bertinelli; and brother and co-founder/drummer of Van Halen, Alex.
-His son, Wolfgang, confirmed his death on social media later that same day.
+Wolfgang confirmed his death on social media later that same day.
 Some of Van Halen's childhood landmarks in Pasadena became memorials where fans could pay their respects.
+Van Halen was cremated, and his ashes were given to Wolfgang.